 These are the requirements which we would normally expect from applicants over the age of 21 at the proposed point of entry onto the programme.

 Non standard entrants and mature students (over the age of 21 years) are welcome and considered on an individual basis.
-However applicants are normally required to provide evidence of formal academic study of human biology/biology to A-level standard or equivalent within the four years prior to the start of the programme.
-For all non-standard entry applicants a minimum of 5 GCSEs or equivalent at Grade B or above are also required, to include English Language (Maths at grade C or above).
+However applicants are normally required to provide evidence of formal academic study of Human Biology/Biology to A-level standard or equivalent within the four years prior to the start of the programme.
+For all non-standard entry applicants a minimum of 5 GCSEs or equivalent at Grade B or grade 5 or above are required.
+GCSE English Language and Maths at grade C or grade 4 or above are also required.
 A selection of possible entry level academic qualifications is given below:

-- GCSE All applicants must have GCSEs in English and Maths (grades BC) – equivalents are not normally accepted.
+- GCSE All applicants must have GCSEs in English and Maths – equivalents are not normally accepted.

 - GCE A-levels At least Grade B in A-level Biology or Human Biology ideally taken within the last four years plus a second A-level at grade B.